 After seeing the iceberg from all angles on Signal Hill, I moved on.
-During the course of the day the iceberg was steadily moving south, so Fort Amherst was next obvious vantage point:
+During the course of the day the iceberg was steadily moving south, so Fort Amherst was the next obvious vantage point:

 When I made it op top I decided it was all well worth it though.
 First and foremost, I saw the iceberg, properly:

-I also enjoyed squirrels chirping in the trees, watched bald eagles making inquisitive flyby’s and I snacked on deliciously juicy partridgeberries.
+I also enjoyed squirrels chirping in the trees, watched bald eagles making inquisitive flybys and I snacked on deliciously juicy partridgeberries.
 Let me tell you, this hike almost cured my flu right there.
 Almost.